-As Leander Lester, Sean Pruitt, Kenneth Welch, Grant McMillion and Edward S. Lane entered the main auditorium, they drew cheers and squeals from family members and friends.
+As Leander Lester, Samuel Pruitt, Kenneth Welch, Grant McMillion and Edward S. Lane entered the main auditorium, they drew cheers and squeals from family members and friends.

 The five neophytes were wearing gold facemasks, black t-shirts, army fatigue pants and gold boots.
 The new brothers held purple and gold mini shields in their right hand as if they were going to battle.

 The new brothers are now a part of the Omega Psi Phi legacy that has an established and credible track record of community service and working with the youth.

 Lester said he wanted to become a member of the fraternity since his days at Bethune-Cookman but never got the chance.

 “I love what Omega stands for and what the fraternity does in the community,” he said.

 All members echoed similar reasons for why they joined including Grant McMillon, a graduate of Saginaw Valley State College in Michigan.

 “I like how the Omegas help to form young men in the community,” he stated.